 A postgraduate student is a student who holds a bachelor's degree from an accredited college or university and is enrolled in credit courses on the undergraduate level only.
+Persons enrolled as students in the College of Law are considered as postgraduate students.

-REPEATING COURSES
+\REPEATING COURSES

-With the permission of his Dean, a student may repeat a course once in which he has received a D grade subject to these conditions:
+A student may repeat a course once in which he has received a D grade subject to these conditions: